mrescobar02/BATTLESHIP-5.1/README.md

-# BATTLESHIP-5.1
-# Battleship Game - Semester Project 2021
+# Battleship Game - University Project 2021

 A simple battleship game developed as an university project in C.